jvsluis/dotfiles/README.md

 - nvim
 - stow
 - tmux
+- ripgrep

+If using WSL, you will need:
+- xclip

 ## Font
 The font I use is Terminus with the nerd font patch.
 You can get it here: